-- 1. Long Term Personal Leave

-- 2. Extended Maternity/Parental Leave/Parenthood (or their equivalent)

-- 3. Deferred Salary/Self Funded Leave Plans

-Other unpaid leaves from Previous Local Agreements not otherwise contained in Appendix 1 are deemed to be part of Appendix 2 (Local Matters).
+- 1. Long Term Personal Leave - 2.
+Extended Maternity/Parental Leave/Parenthood (or their equivalent) - 3.
+Deferred Salary/Self Funded Leave Plans - 4.
+Unpaid Leaves: unpaid leave not otherwise designated as a provincial matter in Appendix 1 (Provincial Matters) of the agreement, except for those elements of the clause that are provincial including: continuation of benefits, increment entitlement and matters related to pensions.